Heroes & Generals: Acquisition by TLM Partners

 On February 4, 2022, TLM Partners announced it had acquired Heroes & Generals and related businesses from Reto-Moto.
 Reto-Moto filed a bankruptcy notice on March 7, 2022.

 On January 31, 2023, the company announced it would redevelop the game into a sequel called Heroes & Generals 2: The Next War using Unreal Engine after determining that the Retox engine had become antiquated, and would shut down the original game's servers in approximately 6 months.
 The Kickstarter campaign launched on February 13, 2023 but failed to get funded.

 On April 3, 2023, TLM Games confirmed the game's shutdown would occur on May 25, 2023, and that the ability to purchase in-game currency and unique helmets for backers was permanently disabled.
 On the same day a 'Goldrush' event was revealed, promising unlimited resources, allowing players to try out every piece of equipment available, starting from May 2, 2023.

 At midnight on May 25, 2023, the game was shut down permanently.

 Unofficial project

 The promised sequel was never released.
 After a period of inactivity, several independent groups began redeveloping different iterations of the game.
-In December 2024, a restored 2013 version of Heroes & Generals was released, and in February 2025 a 2014 version was released.
-Meanwhile, a 2017 edition is in advanced development, and plans are underway for a long-term 2023 version.
+In December 2024, a restored 2013 version of Heroes & Generals was released and in February 2025, a 2014 version was released.
+After a release of a 2017 edition in May of 2025 the 2014 version was shut down again.
+The final 2023 version was released on June 12th, 2026.
 The project is largely coordinated via Discord, with additional updates shared on Reddit.

+In 2026, an official revival effort led by Insight Interactive was reported, aiming to recreate the original gameplay experience.